solana-labs/solana/docs/src/proposals/warp-stake.md

 // in: runtime/stakes
 struct Stakes {
     delegations: .. // we don't count TransferStakes here...
-    transferring_delegations: .. // use this index to walk transfer rewards }
+    transferring_delegations: .. // use this index to walk TransferStake rewards }
 ```